 Click a code in the code system to list all the segments coded with this code.
 This way you always have an overview of the contents of your categories.
 The selected code in the code system is highlighted.
 The name of the selected code is also displayed above the listed segments.

 By default, if you drag a coded segment onto a code, that code will be assigned to the segment in addition to other previous codes assigned to it.
 The segment will still be coded with the code whose other segments are displayed in the right window.

-If you hold down the Ctrl key (Windows) or cmd key (Mac), however, while dragging a coded segment to a code, the code will be replaced.
+If you hold down the Ctrl key (Windows) or ⌘ key (macOS), however, while dragging a coded segment to a code, the code will be replaced.
 That is, the code whose segments are currently listed in the right window is removed and the segment you dragged to a different code disappears from that list.

-This function is e.g. especially useful if you want to transfer a code from one subcode to another subcode, because it suits it better in terms of content.
+This function is especially useful if you want to transfer a coded segment from one subcode to another subcode, because the latter suits better in terms of content.

 To move or copy all segments of a code to another code, right-click on a code and select the function Move Coded Segments or Copy Coded Segments in the context menu.

-Then right-click on the target code and select the corresponding function: Move Codded Segments from ‘Code xy’ or Copy Coded Segments from ‘Code xy’.
-For more information on this function, refer to the section Move or copy all coded segments of a code.
+Then right-click on the target code and select the corresponding function: Paste Coded Segments (from ‘Code xy‘).
+For more information on this feature, refer to the section Move or copy all coded segments of a code.

 Working with comments on coded segment

-In the comments column you can write a comment regarding each coded segment.
-The comments are stored as Coded Segment Comment for the code selected in the code system and highlighted in blue.
+In the “Comments“ column, you can write a comment regarding each coded segment.
+The comments are stored as Coded Segment Comments for the code currently selected in the code tree on the left.

-In comments field, you can add comments about the coded segment texts, ideas for new categories, and more.
+In the comments field, you can add notes about the coded segment texts, ideas for new categories, and more.
 They are also suitable for keeping track of your analytical procedure (i.e. “still unclear“ – “come back to this again later”) or for other team members (“please cross-check this!”).